PTC Integrity

 PTC Integrity Lifecycle Manager (formerly MKS Integrity) is a software system lifecycle management (SSLM) and application lifecycle management (ALM) platform developed by MKS Inc. and was first released in 2001.
 The software is client/server, with both desktop (java/swing) and web client interfaces.
-It provides software development organizations with a collaborative environment in which they can manage the end-to-end processes of development, from requirements management, engineering change management, revision control, and build management to test management and software deployment, as well as associated reports and metrics.
+It provides software development organizations with a environment in which they can manage the end-to-end processes of development.

 Overview

 MKS Integrity is now a PTC product since the acquisition of MKS Inc., which was completed on May 31, 2011, by PTC.

-PTC Integrity Lifecycle Manager (Integrity LM or ILM) allows software development teams to track all aspects of their work, including work items, source control, reporting, and build management, in a single product.

-The product consists of two components—Integrity Configuration Management and Integrity Workflow & Documents.
-The Configuration Management part of PTC ILM is used to handle source code versions, branches, etc. It is based on client-server architecture.
-The Java client doesn't store any management data on a local system.
-Therefore any task performed on source files requires a network connection.

-This means that, unlike distributed systems, this system requires a reliable network connection, enough network bandwidth, and enough processing power on the server side.
-The other component (Workflow & Documents) consists of an Issue tracking system, as well as a Requirement- and Test Managementsolution.

-One of the strengths compared to other similar solutions is PTC Integrity's flexibility in terms of workflows, fields, presentation layout, validation, and automation capabilities.
-PTC Integrity Lifecycle Manager is based on Java and uses a JavaScript extension for reporting.
-Any interaction can be performed online, in the command-line interface, or utilizing the server or client Java API.

 PTC Integrity Lifecycle Manager is built around a single repository.
 This single-repository solution supports the three pillars of lifecycle management—traceability, process automation, and reporting and analytics and some companies may see additional value in this approach.

 Integration of PTC Integrity Lifecycle Manager with IDEs and other development tools is—out-of-the-box—limited to a few products.
 Supported IDEs include Eclipse and Visual Studio.
 Also supported are IBM i and Apache Maven.

-PTC Integrity Lifecycle Manager Solutions

-When installing PTC Integrity LM, you will get a full set of functionality in the Configuration Management part.
-To allow you to work with Workflow & Documents, you can install a solution component.
-The following solutions are available (in the release order):